Multilateral Instrument 11-102 Passport System and National Policy 11-203 Process for Exemptive Relief Applications in Multiple Jurisdictions.

-1. the Filer is a corporation existing under the Canada Business Corporations Act and its head office is located in British Columbia;
+1. the Filer is a corporation existing under the laws of Delaware and its head office is located in British Columbia;

-3. the Filer is, and has been for the last 12 months, a reporting issuer in each of the Jurisdictions and is not in default of the securities legislation in any of the Jurisdictions;
+3. the Filer is, and has been for the last 12 months, a reporting issuer in British Columbia, and is not in default of any of its obligations as a reporting issuer under the securities legislation of British Columbia;

 4. the Filer is subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, of the United States and is not in default of any requirement of applicable securities laws of the United States;

-6. the common shares of the Filer are quoted for trading on the NASDAQ Stock Market (NASDAQ) under the symbol "XENE", but are not listed and posted for trading on any stock exchange in Canada;
+6. the common stock of the Filer is quoted for trading on The NASDAQ Global Market (NASDAQ) under the symbol "AQXP", but is not listed and posted for trading on any stock exchange in Canada;

-7. a short form eligible exchange is defined in NI 44-101 as the Toronto Stock Exchange, Tier 1 and Tier 2 of the TSX Venture Exchange, Aequitas NEO Exchange Inc., or the Canadian Securities Exchange;
+7. a short form eligible exchange is defined in NI 44-101 as the Toronto Stock Exchange, Tier 1 and Tier 2 of the TSX Venture Exchange, Aequitas NEO Exchange Inc. or the Canadian Securities Exchange; and

-8. the Filer satisfies the basic qualification criteria in section 2.2 of NI 44-101, other than having its securities listed and posted for trading on a short form eligible exchange; and
+8. the Filer satisfies the basic qualification criteria in section 2.2 of NI 44-101, other than having its securities listed and posted for trading on a short form eligible exchange.

 4 Each of the Decision Makers is satisfied that the decision meets the test set out in the Legislation for the Decision Maker to make the decision.

-(ii) the common shares of the Filer are listed and posted for trading on NASDAQ on the date of filing by the Filer of a final short form prospectus pursuant to NI 44-101; and
+(b) the common stock of the Filer is listed and posted for trading on NASDAQ on the date of filing by the Filer of a final short form prospectus in the Jurisdictions pursuant to NI 44-101.